nodirt/git-tf/README.md

 Features
 --------

-git-tf can do two basic things: `fetch`/`pull` and `push`.
-Also you can associate a commit with _TFS workitems_.
+*   Synchronizes Git commits with TFS changesets and vice versa.
+*   One-to-one changeset-commit correspondence.

-git-tf works transparently.
+*   Works transparently.
 Other TFS users may not even know, that you use Git.
+*   TFS Workitem support: `git tf wi`.
+*   Displays TFS-styled history with changeset numbers instead of commit hashes: `git tf log`

+### Usage workflow

 Here is the typical git-tf usage workflow:

 1. You work in the master branch offline as you normally do with a local git repository.
-You can stash, rebase, make local branches, etc.
+You can stash, rebase, make local branches, bisect, etc. No need to checkout a file before editing.

 2. If a commit is associated with a TFS workitem, you use `wi` command to mark the commit: